-Pockets C1, & C2 - Rankin Drive are more recent residential areas.
+Pocket C1, Rankin Drive, are is a -m ore recent residential areas.
 Lot sizes average 600m2 with free-standing dwellings of mixed design and materials, including contemporary, faux Queensland Federation, and relocated Queenslanders.
-Elevated houses provide an opportunity to create understory secondary dwellings.
 Larger lots on through streets utilise dual occupancy strata titles to deliver one and two storey medium density homes with all the amenity of a traditional freestanding home in a well-designed and compact form.
 Playgrounds and small pockets of green space are scattered throughout the newer residential subdivisions.